mongodb/mongo-php-library/CONTRIBUTING.md

 In addition to installing project dependencies, Composer will check that the required extension version is installed.
 Directions for installing the extension may be found [here](https://php.net/manual/en/mongodb.installation.php).
+Composer will also install the submodule required for running spec tests.

 Installation directions for Composer may be found in its [Getting Started](https://getcomposer.org/doc/00-intro.md) guide.